MicrosoftDocs/memdocs/sccm/mdm/deploy-use/manage-compliance-settings.md

 6. Complete the wizard to create the configuration item.

-   You can now use the information in the [Common tasks for creating and deploying configuration baselines with System Center Configuration Manager](../../compliance/plan-design/common-tasks-for-creating-and-deploying-configuration-baselines.md) topic to help you deploy the configuration you have created to devices.
+   You can now use the information in the [Common tasks for creating and deploying configuration baselines with Configuration Manager](../../compliance/plan-design/common-tasks-for-creating-and-deploying-configuration-baselines.md) topic to help you deploy the configuration you have created to devices.

 ## Scenarios for iOS and Mac OS X devices managed with Intune